List of Playboy Playmates of 1970: January

-Jill Taylor (born October 14, 1951 in Van Nuys, California) is an American model.
+Jill Taylor (born October 14, 1951, in Van Nuys, California) is an American model.
 She was Playboy magazine's Playmate of the Month for its January 1970 issue.

 February

-Linda Forsythe (born May 14, 1950 in Jersey City, New Jersey) is an American model.
+Linda Forsythe (born May 14, 1950, in Jersey City, New Jersey) is an American model.
 She was Playboy magazine's Playmate of the Month for its February 1970 issue.
 Her centerfold was photographed by Pompeo Posar.

 March

-Christine Koren (born August 8, 1947 in Cleveland, Ohio) is an American model.
+Christine Koren (born August 8, 1947, in Cleveland, Ohio) is an American model.
 She was Playboy magazine's Playmate of the Month for its March 1970 issue.
 Her centerfold was photographed by William Figge and Mel Figge.

 April

-Barbara Hillary (born February 18, 1949 in Milwaukee, Wisconsin) was Playboy magazine's Playmate of the Month for the April 1970 issue.
+Barbara Hillary (born February 18, 1949, in Milwaukee, Wisconsin) was Playboy magazine's Playmate of the Month for the April 1970 issue.
 Her centerfold was photographed by Pompeo Posar.

 May

-Jennifer Liano (born February 24, 1948 in San Diego, California) is an American model of Italian descent.
+Judy Young (later Stirling, February 24, 1948 – October 8, 2024), better known as Jennifer Liano, was an American model of Italian descent.
 She was Playboy magazine's Playmate of the Month for its May 1970 issue.
 Her centerfold was photographed by Dwight Hooker.
+Her daughter is Real Housewives of Orange County star Lydia McLaughlin.
+Liano died on October 8, 2024, at the age of 76.

 June

-Elaine Morton (born August 17, 1949 in Wichita Falls, Texas) is an American model.
+Elaine Morton (born August 17, 1949) is an American model.
 She was Playboy magazine's Playmate of the Month for its June 1970 issue.

 Her cousin, Karen Morton, was the July 1978 Playmate.